On this page:

-IS&T recommends using operating system firewalls when using Windows, Macintosh and Linux operating systems.
+IS&T recommends using a software-based firewall when using Windows, Macintosh and Linux operating systems.
 As with any computer safety measure, always check with your local IT support provider prior to enabling a personal firewall.

-A personal firewall is software installed on a PC that controls communication to and from that PC when connected to a network or the internet.
-It provides a line of defense against someone who might try to access your computer from outside the firewall without your permission.
+A personal or host-based firewall is software installed on a computer that controls communication to and from that computer when connected to a network or the internet.
+It provides a line of defense against someone who might try to access your computer remotely without your permission.

-For any questions about enabling or configuring personal firewalls, contact the IS&T Help Desk or your local IT support provider.
+For any questions about enabling or configuring personal firewalls, contact the IS&T Service Desk or your local IT support provider.

-Windows XP, Vista and Windows 7 have built-in firewalls that are turned on by default.
+Windows has built-in firewall that are turned on by default.
 You only need to configure Windows Firewall if you are having a problem connecting to the Internet.
 These web pages provide further information about Windows Firewall:

 Linux has a built-in firewall.
 See Red Hat Enterprise Linux 3: Chapter 20.
 Basic Firewall Configuration.